sulaimanjabir/city-transparency-report/README.md

 | `verifying` | Dept admin marks it solved (with photo proof) |
 | `resolved` | ≥75% of reporters vote "Yes, fixed" |
 | `disputed` | All reporters voted, <75% said "fixed" — permanent record |

-Resolution is only finalized once **every reporter has cast a vote**, ensuring no single user can prematurely close a case.

 ---